Finding business in the public sector

 System of choice

-The National Agency for Public Procurement provides Valfrihetswebben, the national website where all services are advertised in accordance with the Act on Systems of Choice (LOV).
+The National Agency for Public Procurement provides Hitta LOV-uppdrag, the national database where all services are advertised in accordance with the Act on Systems of Choice (LOV).

 Database registration for receiving information and submitting tenders